English

 KS4

 At Key Stage 4 our students are entered for both GCSE English Language and GCSE English Literature.
-We follow the AQA examination board.
+We follow Pearson Edexcel for English Language 2.0 and AQA for English Literature.

 GCSE English Language